 As people grow accustomed to directly messaging brands, marketers and salespeople have more opportunities to engage throughout the customer journey.
-According to Juniper Research, global business text messaging increased by 10% during 2020 to 2.7 trillion messages.
+According to eMarketer, global business text messaging increased by 10% during 2020 to 2.7 trillion messages.
 Go beyond notifications and consider a variety of message types that help your customers, including reminders, payment assistance, educational content, technical support, and more.
 Texting isn’t just one-way; it’s an opportunity for nuanced, two-way conversations.

 #3: Increased Value on Privacy